veltalldev/portfolio/content/professional/problem-solving/curried-function.md

             └── returns addMore function
 ```

 This fundamental difference has significant implications.
 Since curried functions process "outside-in," they can do partial work without waiting for all arguments.
 They can immediately process the arguments they have and remain ready for more.
-Recursive functions, in contrast, must reach their base case before any work completes.
+Recursive functions, in contrast, must reach their base case before any work completes, but once even just one case completes, the whole stack unravels one by one.

-This is the second key difference: Termination conditions
+This is the second key difference:

+### Termination Conditions

 **With recursion:**
 - Termination is built into the function itself